micahwagner/testGit/README.md

-#MyTestGit
+#MyApp
-This is my test git project
+This is my app